zw76859420/Voiceprint_Recognition/README.md

 ## Voiceprint_Recognition
-Just for DACAS 2019 and for studying AI
+Just for DCASE 2019 and for studying AI
 ## data
 ## data preprocess
 ## features